 Note, however, that Vendors cannot modify purchased items or their quantity.
 Adjustment requests are also visible to Distributors, but they cannot process or delete them.

 Once Vendors decide to adjust the subscription data, the system allows creating adjustment requests in the Pending state to approve or reject them later.
-Alternatively, Vendors can create Approved adjustments requests and change required data instantly.
 The Connect platform allows generating any number of such requests per a single subscription.

 Once your customers or buyers purchase a product that is defined on the platform, Connect generates a new purchase fulfillment request.
 Furthermore, the system creates a subscription that is interconnected with this particular purchase request.